syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ## Toggle series visibility

-By enabling the [ToggleSeriesVisibility]() property, the visibility of the Cartesian segment can be controlled by tapping the legend item.
+The visibility of the series can be control by tapping the legend item by enabling the [ToggleSeriesVisibility]() property.
 By default, the value of [ToggleSeriesVisibility]() property is `False`.

 {% tabs %}